black-mirror-1/eks-finhack-workshops/content/080_karpenter/ec2_spot_deployments.md

 ## Challenge

 {{% notice tip %}}
 You can use **Kube-ops-view** or just plain **kubectl** cli to visualize the changes and answer the questions below.
 In the answers we will provide the CLI commands that will help you check the resposnes.
-Remember: to get the url of **kube-ops-view** you can run the following command `kubectl get svc kube-ops-view | tail -n 1 | awk '{ print "Kube-ops-view URL = http://"$4 }'`
+Remember: to get the url of **kube-ops-view** you can run the following command `kubectl get ingress kube-ops-view-ingress | tail -n 1 | awk '{ print "Kube-ops-view URL = http://"$4 }'`
 {{% /notice %}}

 Answer the following questions.
 You can expand each question to get a detailed answer and validate your understanding.